 Financing with a dealer might mean multiple credit checks, but your credit scores are probably safe.
 Most scoring systems count these types of multiple inquiries as one, so they won't negatively impact your credit score

 Other downsides to dealership financing do exist.
 For example, the lenders the dealership use may not offer the lowest interest rates available, and they may tack on assorted and surprise fees.

 Although the prospect of walking into a dealership and leaving with an RV can be attractive, it's critical to evaluate all of your financing options.
 The amount you borrow may easily be tens of thousands of dollars over many years.
 Every interest rate point counts.

 You'll want to get the lowest interest rate from a trusted lender that is committed to excellent client service.
 Aside from ensuring the lowest APR, the bank may grant you the most flexible payment terms.
 Depending on the lender, a well-managed loan will forge or augment a valuable relationship that can pave the way to other low-rate credit products.
 Should you ever want to upgrade your car, renovate your home or refinance student loan debt, that history may work in your favor.
-If you’d like a personal line of credit (First Republic's Personal Line of Credit offers low fixed rates between 2.25% to 3.5% APR, with discounts¹) so you can manage your cash flow when you’re ready to make major purchases, your activity with the RV loan can help you qualify.
+If you’d like a personal line of credit (First Republic's Personal Line of Credit offers low fixed rates) so you can manage your cash flow when you’re ready to make major purchases, your activity with the RV loan can help you qualify.